Click here to submit a Bulletin Note using our online form.

 VA MEDICAL CENTER MASS: Mondays, 11:30 a.m.; Veterans Administration Hospital, 1670 Clairmont Road, Atlanta.
 Father John Kieran, chaplain, will celebrate this weekly Mass for the well-being and spiritual support of veterans of all branches of the military.
 Many Catholic veterans do not have family or visitors and look to the church for pastoral care.
 By participating in Mass and prayer, one shows appreciation for the dedicated service rendered by veterans, lifting their spirits in prayerful solidarity.
 Contact: Father John Kieran at firstname.lastname@example.org.

-CAREER QUEST AT ST. ANN CHURCH: Tuesdays (closed Feb.
-14); 6:30 p.m.; St. Ann Church, 4905 Roswell Road, Marietta.
+CAREER QUEST AT ST. ANN CHURCH: Tuesdays; 6:30 p.m.; St. Ann Church, 4905 Roswell Road, Marietta.
 Career Quest serves the unemployed and workers at risk.
 Upon arrival, look for signs stating “Career Quest & Job Network Tonight.”
 At 6:30 p.m. speed networking—a forum to meet other job seekers—and one-on-one job coach sessions to review an individual’s job search strategy run concurrently.
-At 8 p.m. a workshop is held on a specific topic to provide job seekers with self-help tools and solutions.
-Topics are “Leveraging the Power of LinkedIn” by Mike Maetz on Feb.
-7; personal photo opportunity for LinkedIn by Joe Agostini on Feb.
-21; and “Networking: Making Connections” by Shaun Heneghan on Feb.
-28. All are welcome.
+At 8 p.m. an additional workshop may be offered.
+The March 28 workshop will be an open Q&A with John Marotto.
+All are welcome.
 Service is free.
 Dress is casual.
 Contact: 770-552-6400, ext.
 6104, or email@example.com.

-ST. PETER CHANEL JOB SEEKERS MINISTRY: Monday, March 13; 7-9 p.m.; St. Peter Chanel Church, 11330 Woodstock Road, Roswell, Classroom 2 in the classroom wing of the church.
+ST. PETER CHANEL JOB SEEKERS MINISTRY: Mon., April 3 and 24; 7-9 p.m.; St. Peter Chanel Church, 11330 Woodstock Road, Roswell, Classroom 2.
 Volunteers provide counseling on various job-hunting skills needed by those seeking employment or in career transition.
 Discussions are tailored to the individual needs of attendees.
-Individual mentoring is available on an ongoing basis.
+Individual mentoring is available.
 All are welcome.
 There is no fee.
-Resume review offered at 6:30 p.m. before the meeting.
-Contact: 678-832-1281, mailbox 7023, or firstname.lastname@example.org.
+Resume review offered at 6:30 p.m.
+Contact: 678-832-1281, mailbox 7023, or email@example.com.

 GOOD SHEPHERD JOB SEEKERS: First and third Tuesdays of the month; 7 p.m.; Good Shepherd Church, 3740 Holtzclaw Road, Cumming, in the Parish Life Center.
 Anyone seeking employment or looking to expand his or her professional network is invited to join.
 Skill training for networking, resume development and effective interviewing techniques are offered in a group setting and one-on-one basis.
 Contact: Steve Jenn at 404-915-5396 or Jack Olario at 770-297-9753.